sandraboldoczki/Dynamic-stock-model-washing-machine-reuse/README.md

 The script will then create a subfolder in the results folder with the name structure DateStamp_Timestamp.
 In this folder, a copy of the script, and the model results as .xls files are stored.

 Note: The hybrid dynamic stock model script can be run and modified for research and teaching purposes.
 No additional support is provided by the authors.
-Check https://github.com/sandraboldoczki/Hybrid-Dynamic-stock-model-washing-machine-reuse for updates on the hybrid dynamic stock model code.